Paula-Monica/RevisionSystemPrototype/README.md

 # RevisionSystemProject
-A prototy project for a studen revision application.
+A desktop application prototype designed to help students with revision and study management, built using Delphi Pascal.